HIP SURGERY APPROACHES

 Location & length of incision | Just behind the hip, along the outer buttock area 4–6 inches.
 Larger incisions may be needed for larger patients and those with previous surgery or abnormal anatomy | Front of upper thigh 4–6 inches Larger incisions may be needed for larger patients and those with previous surgery or abnormal anatomy |

-Muscle preservation | The gluteus maximus muscle is split and does not require repair, as the tendon is not cut.
-The piriformis and superior gemeli muscles (2 of 4 external rotators of the hip) are detached and later reattached to bone and will heal over 4–6 weeks. | Advocates claim this approach is entirely muscle sparing, which is not exactly the case.
-See above.
-The piriformis muscle is also cut to allow implantation of the new femoral implant.
+Muscle preservation | The gluteus maximus muscle is split in line with its fibres (using my finger) to make a window, the tendon is not cut.
+The piriformis is spared but the tendon of inferior gemellus muscle is detached and later reattached to bone, and will heal back over 4–6 weeks. | Advocates claim this approach is entirely muscle sparing, which is not exactly the case (see above).
+The piriformis muscle is also often cut to allow implantation of the new femoral implant.
 It cannot be reattached from this approach. |

 Risk of nerve damage | No risk of injury to lateral femoral cutaneous nerve.
-Very small risk (<1%) to sciatic nerve from excessive retraction during surgery. | Higher risk of injury to lateral femoral cutaneous nerve, which supplies sensation to the outer thigh.
+Very small risk (<1%) to sciatic nerve from excessive retraction during surgery. | Higher risk of injury to lateral femoral cutaneous nerve (30%), which supplies sensation to the outer thigh.
 Some risk to sciatic and femoral nerves from excessive retraction during surgery. |

 Risk of fracture | Low risk of fracture due to easier exposure. | Higher risk of femur and ankle fracture due to more difficult exposure and positioing.
 Risk increases in patients with osteoporosis. |